 One issue that did come up a few times was about the iron leaking.
 Whether or not these complaints are legitimate is tough to say, because it’s really hard to tell how people are using the iron.
 The manual states how to use it to avoid leaking, and while some complaints immediately show that the user went directly against the recommendations, others didn’t leave enough information to really tell if it was user error or a legitimate problem.
 My best advice is to expect the iron not to leak if you follow the instructions.

 Otherwise, the NI-E200T has loads of great reviews, with well over 85% of consumers rating it at 4 stars or better, and less than 8% giving it two stars or worse.

 If you like the sound of this iron but want a few more features, Panasonic has nearly the identical iron available, too.
-It’s green instead of blue, and has features like auto shutoff, a steam burst, and retractable cord for a list price of $10 more.
+It’s green instead of blue and has features like auto-shutoff, a steam burst, and a retractable cord for a list price of $10 more.
 Click here to see the next model up on Amazon or click here to read my review.